-Based on extended interviews and insightful musical analysis, Lapidus explores an array of fascinating topics, including Latin Music Education in New York; Latin Music Instrument Makers in New York; Sonny Bravo, Tipica 73 and the New York Sound, Jews and Latin Music in New York and Invasion del 80/Yo vine del Mariel!
+New York and the International Sound of Latin Music is a comprehensive assessment of New York as the capital of Latin music from 1940 to 1990.
+Based on extensive interviews and insightful musical analysis, Lapidus explores a swath of interesting and enlightening topics, including Latin Music Education in New York, Latin Music Instrument Makers in New York, Afro-Cuban Jazz, and Latin Jazz pianist Sonny Bravo, Tipica ’73 and the New York Sound, Jews and Latin music in New York and the impact of the Cuban “Marielito’s” in the 80s.

-Chapter 5, titled, Puerto Rican Engagement with Jazz and its Effects on Latin Music explains how “Puerto Rican and Nuyorican (New York-born Puerto Ricans) in New York City used jazz harmony, arranging, improvisation, and musical aesthetics to broaden the sound of Latin popular music from the postwar period into the 1990s and beyond.”
-Also, it counters the narrative that Puerto Ricans artists are, “adopters, copiers, or appropriators of Cuban music.”
-According to Lapidus, “many historians, authors, and researchers have neglected the specific musical advances and innovations in Latin music made by Puerto Ricans and others (ethnic groups) in New York City.”
+Chapter 5, titled “Puerto Rican Engagement with Jazz and its Effects on Latin Music, explains how “Puerto Rican and Nuyorican artists in New York City used jazz harmony, arranging, improvisation, and musical aesthetics to broaden the sound of Latin popular music from the postwar period to the 1990s and beyond.
+Also, Lapidus debunks some of the false and misleading narratives that depict Puerto Rican artists as “adopters, copiers, or appropriators of Cuban music” and calls out historians, authors, and researchers who neglected musical advances and innovations in Latin music made by Puerto Ricans.